nthucurry/gitbook/knowledge/cloud/azure/azlearn-basic.md

 <br><img src="https://docs.microsoft.com/zh-tw/azure/application-gateway/media/application-gateway-components/application-gateway-components.png">
 <br><img src="https://miro.medium.com/max/1400/0*X38oEgWmuKHRAqVP.png">

-## 7. Azure Storage
+# 7. Azure Storage
-### Azure Storage Services
+## Azure Storage Services
 - 屬於 IaaS: https://azure.microsoft.com/en-us/overview/what-is-azure/iaas/
 - 類型(不可中途改變類型)
     - standard
-        <br>They are best for applications that require **bulk storage** or where data is accessed infrequently
+        - They are best for applications that require **bulk storage** or where data is accessed infrequently
     - premium
-        <br>They can only be used with Azure virtual machine disks and are best for I/O-intensive applications, like databases
+        - They can only be used with Azure virtual machine disks and are best for I/O-intensive applications, like databases
 - Azure Containers (Blobs)
     - A massively scalable object store for text and binary data(unstructured data)
     - Objects in Blob storage can be accessed from anywhere in the world via HTTP or HTTPS